 Light Detection and Ranging measures the return time of a laser light to reflect off objects on the ground and uses this information to determine surface and ground elevations or topography.
 Grey Sauble acquired LiDAR for the lake fringe watersheds of Grey County in 2019 in collaboration with the County of Grey and the Town of the Blue Mountains.

 LiDAR data can be purchased from GSCA $250/square kilometre.
+To request LiDAR Data please use this form.
 For Tile selection please see our interactive tile selection map.
 For ordering tiles with the Town of the Blue Mountains please visit their information page.

 Grey Sauble Conservation owns a large library of aerial images of our watershed.
 These libraries include:

 - 1954 digital and hard-copy

 - 2006 digital orthophotography, 30 cm resolution, spatially referenced and corrected